brikis98/yevgeniy-brikman-homepage/_posts/2021-03-30-getting-to-yes.md

 ### Focus on interests, not positions

-Behind every position someone takes in a negotiation, such as "I'll only sell this for $100," there are some underlying interests that they are trying to meet, such as, "I paid $85 for it and need to make a profit or I go out of business."
+Behind every position someone takes in a negotiation, such as "I'll only sell this for $100," there are some underlying interests that they are trying to meet, such as, "I paid $85 for it and need to make a profit, or I go out of business."
 Most negotiations should focus on flushing out the interests of both parties, rather than positions.

 Knowing the underlying interests increases the chances of finding a solution that makes everyone happy _without resorting to a compromise that doesn't make anyone happy_.
 This was the same point in _Never Split the Difference_.
 You'll often find that there are interests you can meet for the other side at little cost to you, and that the other side can meet for you at little cost to them, leading to a better deal for everyone.